 Alternatively, the court may choose to accept a filing petition to award ownership of a vehicle.
-These court orders must contain the above information as well: Name of the owner as determined by the court, the vehicle identification number (VIN) or serial number of the mobile home, and a lienholder or lack thereof.
+These court orders must contain the previously listed information as well: Name of the owner as determined by the court, the vehicle identification number (VIN) or serial number of the mobile home, and a lienholder or lack thereof.

 PLEASE NOTE: The Department of State should not be named as a defendant in any case filing as this may delay the title issuance process.
-In fact, courts should not order the Michigan Department of State to issue a mobile home title, they should indicate the proper owner of the mobile home, in addition to the information noted above.
+In fact, courts should not order the Michigan Department of State to issue a mobile home title, they should indicate the proper owner of the mobile home, in addition to the information noted previously.
 Upon receipt of the court order, the Michigan Department will be able to issue a mobile home title when accompanied by the application for title, and title fee.

 Mobile homes with missing titlesMobile home owners who need a title for a mobile home that was not properly recorded with the Michigan Department of State or is titled in another owner’s name have two options:

 Have the previous mobile home owner assign their mobile home title to the current mobile home owner.
 This is the easiest method and may require the previous owner who sold the mobile home to obtain a duplicate title in order to properly assign the title to the current owner.